danielharrell/open-eyes-lect-2017-18/Open.md

 And is there something here not understood, or better understood?
-Who if not the philosopher, Aristotle once asked, would care about the difference between Socrates and Socrates sitting?[^Socrates] Or between a door and an open door?---so we could add.
+Who if not the philosopher, Aristotle once asked, would care about the difference between Socrates and Socrates sitting?[^Socrates] Or, so we could add, between a door and an open door?
 The way we use the word "open" without further thought may make it worth further thought.
 And while it would be rude to ask a friend what he meant when he told you his door is always open, well, what did he